 Long-Lived Pod Systems

-Suorin Air Plus - An evolution of the popular Suorin Air pod device, the Air Plus gives you a few different resistance options to change the wattage of the device to sub-ohm levels for better energy transfer through the coil.
+Suorin Air Plus - An evolution of the popular Suorin Air pod device, the Air Plus is one of the best vapes for battery life and gives you a few different resistance options to change the wattage of the device to sub-ohm levels for better energy transfer through the coil.
 The 930mAh battery gives you a good amount of power to work with when delivering from 3.3v to 4.2v.
 This versatile device can use both freebase nicotine and nic salts, opening up liquid options that let you get a stronger nicotine hit in fewer puffs, further enhancing your efficiency possibilities.
 This is all delivered in a flat, credit card-style device that easily fits in your pocket, purse, gym bag, or briefcase.

 Aspire Breeze 2 - The Aspire Breeze 2 is a refillable pod device that offers both an ohm and sub-ohm resistance coil.
 It lacks the voltage adjustment of the Air Plus, but it does offer a full 1000mAh battery and an adjustable air tip so you can decide how much air to dilute your vapor with, allowing you to get as pure a puff as possible.
 It also offers several built-in protection features to help keep you safer and your battery in better health for an improved long-term vape battery life.
 It comes in a convenient candy-bar-style shape that some vapers prefer versus the flat card-style vapes.